dfinity/examples/hosting/static-website/README.md

 ## Testing
-The URL for the frontend is depending on the canister ID, the local canister IDs can be found in `.dfx/local/canister_ids.json`.
+The URL for the frontend depends on the canister ID.
+Local canister IDs can be obtained using `dfx canister id`, in this case `dfx canister id www`.
 When deployed, the URL will look like this:

 **https://<ui_canister_id>.localhost:8000**